 Leaving the rant aside, let's start with the best question to answer, What is Golang?

-Golang (officially called Go) is a programming language developed by Google.
+Golang (officially called Go) is a programming language developed by people working at Google.
 It is statically typed like C\C++, Java, Kotlin, etc, and syntax is similar to dynamically languages like Python, Js, Ruby, Lua, etc. So, golang provides the best of both worlds, the swiftness to write code and also providing control and memory safety.
 Go is regarded as the language of the cloud i.e. it is heavily used in the cloud infrastructure, it involves creating microservices, APIs, containerization, orchestration, and a lot of other technologies.
 It can be a super useful programming language for DevOps folks and people into Cloud computing.

 Though Go is designed for Cloud Infrastructure, that doesn't mean you can't use it elsewhere.
 There are a lot of fields in which golang nicely fits.
 We'll discuss why you would want to learn golang and state the domains where it can be used.